 Copying Actor properties into actor_internal is called Initializing an Actor, and it is done via the Initialize Actor Action.

-The diagram below represents a Journey after relevant Actor properties have been set and right before an Actor is initialized.
+The diagram below represents a Session after relevant Actor properties have been set and right before an Actor is initialized.

 This next diagram represents what happens when the Actor is initialized.
 Whatever is stored in the Actor Namespace gets copied to airkit_internal.